JEP draft: JFR Method Timing & Tracing

 Motivation

-Tracing and timing method invocations help developers understand which methods are being called, how long they take to execute, and how they interact with each other.
-This information is useful for identifying performance bottlenecks, diagnosing the root causes of bugs, and optimizing code.
+Tracing and timing method invocations help developers identify performance bottlenecks, find the root causes of bugs, and optimize code.
 For instance, if an application takes an unusually long time to start, tracing static initializers can reveal class loading that could be deferred to a later stage.
-Another example is when optimizing a method; timing its execution can confirm whether the code change has actually improved performance.
-An application may fail due to resource exhaustion, such as running out of database connections.
-By tracing the method responsible for opening a connection, developers can identify all points where the database is being accessed and take steps to manage resources more efficiently.
+Another example is when optimizing a method.
+Timing its execution can confirm whether the code change has actually improved performance.
+A third example, an application may fail due to resource exhaustion, such as running out of database connections.
+By tracing the method responsible for opening a connection, developers can pinpoint where the database is accessed and take steps to manage resources more efficiently.

 During development, developers use various tools to analyze method execution, including:

-Tracing and timing in production and testing environments outside of the developer machine pose challenges.
+However, in production and test environments outside of the developer machine, timing and tracing pose challenges.
 Current approaches include:

 The JDK should provide means to time and trace method invocations with low overhead, allowing developers to easily and efficiently analyze and optimize their applications.